basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 audience: intermediate
 ---

-Riak has a `riak.conf` configuration file located in `/etc` if you are using a source install or in `/etc/riak` if you used a binary install.
+Riak has a `riak.conf` configuration file located in `/etc` if you are using a source install or in `/etc/riak` or `/usr/local/etc` if you used a binary install.

 The `riak.conf` file is used to set a wide variety of attributes for the node, from the storage backend that the node will use to store data to the location of SSL-related files to sibling resolution parameters and beyond.